 TRAINING AT DRIFTWOOD

 Here at Driftwood, we want to help you reach your goals with your pets.
 If you are having any behavioral issues or simply want your dog to have some manners, we are here to help.
 In our dog training classes, we can help you overcome the issues that you may be having and teach you how to train your dog.
 In doing so, we aim to deepen the bond between owner and dog.
-This is a great course for owners with new dogs, puppies, or owners that need to brush up on manners or focus and attention with their dogs.
+These are great courses for owners with new dogs, puppies, or owners that need to brush up on manners or focus and attention with their dogs.
 All ages are welcome.

-We will be offering multiple sessions throughout the year, the next beginning in 2019.
+We will be offering multiple sessions throughout the year, the next beginning July 16!

 - Walking on a loose lead